lenaMK/doc/exSynth/presentationSujet.md

 - Molnar *Eloge de l’ordinateur*

+- school for poetic computation

+- digital fabrication: reconsider digital fabrication within data translation activities as situated along an extended ‘trajectory of use’ in which reflective, meaningful ‘data-things’ can be created (Nissen and Bowers 2015)

+- “how digital humanities can integrate data physicalization into the research process and how data physicalization is a form of critical making.”
+(Berger et al., 2024, pp. -)

+- **data craft** et Thudt, Alice.
+2018.
+“Visualizations for Personal Reflection and Expression.”
+Calgary: University of Calgary. http://hdl.handle.net/1880/106519.
+  - as a way to create meaningful physical mementos based on digital records of personal and shared experiences” (Carpendale, 2017, p.
+2)

+  - “Both the manual crafting process and the resulting physical artifact create opportunities for reflection and sharing memories.”
+(Carpendale, 2017, p.
+4)

+  - “Focusing on the creation of functional everyday objects, data craft shapes opportunities to integrate personal digital data into everyday life where they can be serendipitously re-encountered and used together” (Carpendale, 2017, p.
+4)

+Artisanat

 - Albers rapport à l’outil, la machine, le métier à tisser.
 Documenter, notation, …
+- “people that partake in such activities tend to invest a certain meaning into the artifacts that they made themselves, which they might not do when confronted with something that was mass-produced” (Dragicevic et al., 2021, p.
+19) “the manual creation and subsequent habitual use of self-made physicalizations of personal data can augment their perceived value and authenticity, and can thus spark various forms of individual or shared recollection [ ]” (Dragicevic et al., 2021, p.
+20)
+- + accessible “Data physicalization can also be considered as a useful fabrication activity in and by itself, as its transformative qualities can become relatively easily integrated in existing fabrication and craft activities, such as crochet and its allied practices, among many others [ ].
+Several projects have demonstrated how physicalization can democratize the practice of information visualization by requiring less skills or expertise than its digital counterparts” (Dragicevic et al., 2021, p.
+20)
+  + “The recent focus on making reveals how data physicalization can be understood as a manifestation of data within a “trajectory of use”, which starts from before the first acquaintance with the data, over its actual design and physical fabrication, and ending in the hands of others, in the future [ ].
+By considering data as a trajectory, one can recognize how people also make sense of data during the fabrication of visualization itself [ ], as physicalization makers make conscious decisions about how the data should be represented in order to evoke associations with experiences or people, to support activities that allow for episodes of reminiscing, or to encourage potential social interactions.
+Moreover, during the physicalization construction itself, aspects of data collection, construction and self-reflection can be deeply intertwined [ ] (see Figure -b for some concrete results).
+These qualities have been exploited during the process of hands-on physicalization making workshops in order to make principles of data representation more graspable [ ], or to push the creativity of students in visualization [ ].
+Overall, research in personal physicalization fabrication has revealed a yet largely unexplored potential to represent more qualitative and subjective aspects that cannot yet be readily captured in data [ ]” (Dragicevic et al., 2021, p.
+21)

 Faire en étant située: